Altitude Cent: Urbanisation

-Joseph-Emmanuel Zaman, an industrialist and politician, owned much of the land later developed in the area.
+Joseph-Emmanuel Zaman, an industrialist and politician, owned much of the land in the area.
 He industrialised porphyry paving production, built a private railway for transport, supplied paving for Brussels streets, and invested in metal and sugar industries.
 By 1874, his estate in Forest exceeded 50 ha.
-After losing most of his fortune in the Panic of 1884, parts of his land were sold to industrialist Jules Vimenet and the Société anonyme des Villas de Forest.
+However, after losing most of his fortune in the Panic of 1884, parts of his land were sold to the industrialist Jules Vimenet and the Société anonyme des Villas de Forest.

-Urbanisation
+Founded in 1887 with capital mainly from Zaman's lands, the Société aimed to prepare land for construction, lay out roads, and facilitate housing.
+In 1899, Alexandre Bertrand and associates acquired all shares and began rapidly preparing land for the St. Augustine neighbourhood.
+The first design plan was drawn in November 1899, revised multiple times, and approved by municipal councils in 1900–01, with the final street layout confirmed through a royal decree issued on 4 May 1901.
+The Société funded groundworks, pavements, tree planting, and sewerage, while the municipality provided utilities and partially refunded building taxes.

-The Société anonyme des Villas de Forest, founded in 1887 with capital mainly from Zaman’s lands, aimed to prepare land for construction, lay out roads, and facilitate housing.
-In 1899 Alexandre Bertrand and associates acquired all shares and began preparing land rapidly for the St. Augustine neighbourhood.
-The first design plan was drawn in November 1899, revised multiple times, and approved by municipal councils in 1900–1901, with the final street layout confirmed by royal decree on 4 May 1901.
-The Société anonyme des Villas de Forest funded groundworks, paving, sidewalks, tree planting, and sewerage, while the municipality provided utilities and partially refunded building taxes.
+In parallel, in 1875, the architect and urbanist Victor Besme proposed the creation of Forest Park on the Galgeheyde, with funding by King Leopold II.
+Designed by Besme and revised by the French landscape architect Elie Lainé in 1890, the 13 ha park opened in 1882 as the Parc de Saint-Gilles/Park van Sint-Gillis ("Saint-Gilles Park") or Parc du Midi/Zuidpark ("South Park"), and received its current name in 1913.
+The park's creation, connection to the Bois de la Cambre/Ter Kamerenbos, and the 1895 electric tramway between the South Station and Globe, encouraged development of the Berkendael and Altitude Cent districts.

-Simultaneously, Bertrand initiated the construction of a temporary St. Augustine Chapel and presbytery on the central square, designed by architect Edouard Ramaekers in neo-Gothic style.
-The chapel’s cornerstone was laid in May 1900 and inaugurated on 22 October 1900.
-A year later, King Leopold II formalised the new parish, with Bertrand as chairman, and in 1902 the Société anonyme des Villas de Forest donated the chapel, presbytery, and land to the parish.
-The chapel no longer exists, but the presbytery remains at Avenue Saint-Augustin/Sint-Augustinuslaan 12.
-The new parish quickly attracted residents, and from 1900 Bertrand began selling plots and processing building applications.
+Simultaneously, Bertrand initiated the construction of a temporary chapel and presbytery on the central square, designed by the architect Edouard Ramaekers in neo-Gothic style.
+The chapel's cornerstone was laid in May 1900 and inaugurated on 22 October 1900.
+A year later, Leopold II formalised the new parish, with Bertrand as chairman, and in 1902, the Société donated the chapel, presbytery, and land to the parish.
+The chapel no longer exists, but the presbytery remains at 12, avenue Saint-Augustin/Sint-Augustinuslaan.
+The new parish quickly attracted residents, and from 1900, Bertrand began selling plots and processing building applications.
+Between 1890 and 1910, the population quadrupled from 5,885 to 24,228, due to the municipality's location, transport links, affordable building plots, sanitation works, and low taxes.